 Japan is a founding member of the ILO, and is a very important partner for the ILO.
 Representatives of Government, Employers and Workers are playing active roles as members of its Governing Body.
-It has provided financial and technical support to ILO’s technical cooperation programmes.
-Towards better working environment at the global level, Japan is making efforts in sharing experience and lessons learned.
-Furthermore, its contribution to human resources will be expected.
+It has provided financial and technical support to ILO’s development cooperation programmes.
+Japan is contributing towards better working environment at the global level by sharing experience and lessons learned.
+Further contribution through human resources is also expected.

 We are still confronted with many challenges in the field of employment and labour issues worldwide.
 Especially in developing countries, employment opportunities are insufficient, and there exist a number of working poor who cannot obtain sufficient income from their jobs, and workers in the informal economy to whom social protection nor labour laws are applied.
 Human rights violations including child labour and forced labour, workers faced with discrimination, interference in trade union activities are also issues to be tackled.
 With globalization, supply chains have become increasingly complex, involving workers and enterprises around the world.

 Realizing “Decent Work for All” is the ILO’s agenda.
-In 2015, UN member states have agreed the 2030 Agenda for sustainable development.
+In 2015, UN member states have agreed on the 2030 Agenda for Sustainable Development.
 The importance of decent work in achieving sustainable development is highlighted by SDG 8 which aims to “promote sustained, inclusive and sustainable economic growth, full and productive employment and decent work for all”.